Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

+- Houston has combined with its opponents to score more than 41 points in four of 12 games this season.

-- The two teams combine to average 33.6 points per game, 7.9 less than the total in this contest.
+- The two teams combine to score 33.6 points per game, 7.4 less than the total in this contest.

-- The 47.7 points per game these two squads have surrendered to opponents this season are 6.2 more than the 41.5 over/under in this contest.
+- These two squads surrender a combined 47.7 points per game, 6.7 more than this contest's over/under.

-- Seahawks games this season feature an average total of 48.0 points, a number 6.5 points higher than Sunday's over/under.
+- The average total in Seahawks games this season is 48.0, 7.0 points more than Sunday's total of 41.

 Seahawks stats and trends

-- Seattle has played 12 games, with six wins against the spread.

-- Seattle's games this year have eclipsed the over/under three times in 12 opportunities (25%).
+- Seattle's games this year have hit the over in 25% of its opportunities (three times in 12 games with a set point total).

-- Seattle is 4-1 against the spread and 4-1 overall this season when the team puts up more than 26.9 points.
+- Seattle is 4-1 against the spread and 4-1 overall this season when the team scores more than 26.9 points.

-- Seattle is 1-2 against the spread and 1-2 overall when the team piles up over 379.0 yards.
+- Seattle is 1-2 against the spread and 1-2 overall when the team churns out more than 379.0 yards.

 - The Seahawks have 10 giveaways this season, while the Texans have 21 takeaways.